 Front Wing of F1 Car: How to Optimize its Design

-Formula one is an exciting sport and has a strong following.
-It has recently also picked up more traction owing to the expansion of location of races.
-A Formula one car itself is a marvel of mechanical engineering.
-On a top-speed straight, a formula one car attains sufficient speed to take flight, if not for the downforce that holds it down.
-The front wing and rear wings play a critical role in the overall aerodynamics of a formula one car.
-2017 brings about drastic changes to the regulations that would increase the aesthetics of the car alongside bringing lap times down by up to 5s.
+Formula One is an exciting sport and has a strong following.
+A Formula One car itself is a marvel of mechanical engineering.
+On a top-speed straight, a Formula One car attains sufficient speed to take flight, if not for the downforce that holds it down.
+The front wing and rear wings play a critical role in the overall aerodynamics of a Formula One car.
+2017 brought about drastic changes to the regulations that would increase the aesthetics of the car alongside bringing lap times down by up to 5 seconds.
 The video by motorsport.com visually shows the changes between 2016 and 2017.

 This article looks at the design of front wing of an F1 car and possible ideas for improving the overall aerodynamics.
-It is important to understand the regulations, including dimensions etc, regarding a F1 car.
+To do so it is first important to understand the regulation changes.

 Change in Regulations: 2016 and 2017

-Fig. 1 and 2 show the screenshots from the video by motorsport.com and it visually depicts the differences in regulations, regarding dimensions between 2016 and 2017.
+Fig. 1 and 2 show the screenshots from the video by motorsport.com and it visually depicts the differences in dimension regulations of 2016 and 2017.

 Fig 1: Visual depiction (Front-view) of regulations on dimensions between 2016 and 2017 (Source)